 ‘I remember being moved to tears when Peter said: “I know I was funny but I know I won’t improve, I won’t get any better”.
 I was lucky to be around when he was at his peak.
 Verbally he was the most witty man that I have ever come across and strangely inventive’.

-It’s a tidy way of book-ending a career that was a bit like Peter Sellars’ (“comedic Mozart, nightmare of a man”) without a ‘Being There’ to act as a monument to his troubled genius.
-(Though Peter Cook is in several films which, like ‘Being There’, no one bothers to watch anymore.
-These include ‘Yellow Beard’ and ‘The Adventures of Barry McKenzie’).
+It’s a tidy way of book-ending a career that was a bit like that of Peter Sellars (“comedic Mozart, nightmare of a man”) without a ‘Being There’ to act as a monument to his troubled genius.
+(Peter Cook is in several films which, like ‘Being There’, no one bothers to watch anymore.
+These include ‘Yellow Beard’ and ‘The Adventures of Barry McKenzie’.)

 While it’s a neat argument, there’s one problem with it.
 Look at Peter Cook’s cameos in films after… hmm, about 1987.
 They get better and better, and Peter Cook was not only funny in them but (whisper it) he was becoming a better actor too.
 He could say other people’s lines and make them sing.
 Even when he was getting old and a bit shit, no longer so handsome, pickled from booze, he was still brilliant and getting even better at a few things, even if life wasn’t necessarily one of them.